tigerbeetle/tigerbeetle/docs/usage/data-modeling.md

 - `id` is mostly accessed by point queries, but it is indexed for efficient range queries as well.

 ### Examples
-#### UUIDv4
+#### Random Identifier

-Randomly-generated identifiers (UUID version 4) are recommended for most applications.
+Randomly-generated identifiers are recommended for most applications.

-- UUIDv4 _does_ require coordination with a secondary database to implement idempotent [application crash recovery](./integration.md#consistency-with-foreign-databases).
+- Random identifiers require coordination with a secondary database to implement idempotent [application crash recovery](./integration.md#consistency-with-foreign-databases).
-- UUIDv4 has an insignificant risk of collisions.
+- Random identifiers have an insignificant risk of collisions.
-- UUIDv4 does not require a central oracle.
+- Random identifiers do not require a central oracle.
 - Only point queries are useful for fetching randomly-generated identifiers.

+To maximize id entropy, prefer a cryptographically-secure PRNG.

 #### Reuse Foreign Identifier